 Meg chose to go to Ross, which is a Caribbean vet school.
 She received the acceptance letter before the VMCAS cycle was even open.
-So like a few other Caribbean vet school students that I have interviewed in the past.
+We have interviewed other Caribbean vet school students in the past.
 At this St. Kitts vet school, Meg was able to start much earlier than a US school.
 Which in turn will let her graduate earlier and start earning money as a veterinarian.

 If you are thinking about applying to one of the 30 US veterinary schools, they all have different requirements.
 Whether you are thinking of becoming a veterinarian later in life or starting early, you’ll need to figure out the requirements.
-Take the guessing out of the equation and having to go back and forth to each schools website.
-This book will lay it all out for you in a comprehensive guide.
+Take the guessing out of the equation and having to go back and forth to each school’s website.
+This book will lay; it all out for you in a comprehensive guide.
 Check it out here: Veterinary Medical School Admission Requirements (VMSAR)

 Name, veterinary school, and year that you began at this St Kitts vet school

 Meg Sorhus, RUSVM, 2017 (Ross University School of Veterinary Medicine- Caribbean vet school)

 Abby – 12-year-old Spaniel; Leia – 1-year-old cat

 Did you bring any animals down to St. Kitts, your Caribbean vet school?

 Have you adopted any animals while living on the island of St. Kitts?

 I am fostering a cat at this St. Kitts vet school.